hunterjackson/docs/source/elastic5.rst

 Specifies the action to be taken if an error occurs while inserting the data.

 There are three available options, **noop**, the error is swallowed, **throw**, the error is allowed to propagate and retry.
-For **retry** the Kafka message is redelivered up to a maximum number of times specified by the ``connect.cassandra.max.retries`` option.
-The ``connect.cassandra.retry.interval`` option specifies the interval between retries.
+For **retry** the Kafka message is redelivered up to a maximum number of times specified by the ``connect.elastic.max.retries`` option.
+The ``connect.elastic.retry.interval`` option specifies the interval between retries.

 The errors will be logged automatically.